Online communication

 Overview

 Written forms of online communication eliminate verbal cues such as voice tones and nonverbal cues such as the widening of the eyes or the raising of the eyebrows that increase understanding of person-to-person communication.
 In online communication, symbols such as emoticons, or emojis, which convey emotions pictographically, and acronyms such as LOL (laughing out loud to denote amusement or joking) attempt to serve the same purpose.
-Online communication has also introduced new words to language.
+Online communication has also introduced new words into the language.
 English-speaking Facebook users have become familiar with "friending," which refers to the acceptance of a friendship offer from another user, and "defriending" or "unfriending," which refer to removing another user from one's list of friends and ensuring that they no longer have access to postings and photographs.
-Many individuals differentiate between their off-line (real-life) and online friends.
+Many individuals differentiate between their offline (real-life) and online friends.

 General online access was initially limited because personal computers were not common, and a home computer was most likely to be used for word processing, spreadsheets, or simple games.
 Computer use was also cumbersome; early Microsoft software required a disc operating system, or DOS, which was stored on a floppy drive and had to be inserted before the computer could boot up.
 Home computing changed drastically in August 1995 with the release of Microsoft's Windows 95.
 For the first time, users could turn on a computer and have immediate access to the "information superhighway."
 Windows 95's user-friendly atmosphere was designed to make learning about computers fun, and companies such as America Online and CompuServe were available to assist users in learning how to explore the vast opportunities offered via online communication.
 Most early Internet access, however, was through dial-up modems that used telephone land lines and often required long wait periods, frequently lost contact, and tied up the home or office phone when in use.

 The virtual classroom has become increasingly common in the twenty-first century, with students taking courses or earning certifications and degrees through distance learning.
 In 2014, the National Center for Educational Statistics reported that 28.5 percent of students had taken at least part of their required coursework online.
 The number was greater for graduate students (32.7 percent) than for undergraduate students (27.7 percent).
 Fourteen percent of students had obtained degrees exclusively through distance learning.
 Of those, 24.9 percent were graduate students, and 12.2 percent were undergraduate students.
-While making learning more accessible, some critics claim that students do not always get the full benefit of traditional education from distance learning.
-There is also significant concern about opportunities for cheating, particularly during examinations, when students may illegally use smartphones or tablet computers, plagiarize material from online sources, and seek outside help without authorization.
-Some colleges and universities have dealt with these problems by turning to online proctoring companies that monitor students through video technologies.
+By the fall of 2022, 54 percent of all US college students had taken at least one online course, a statistic that has become the new norm for higher education.

 Applications